Fool543/hypr/README.md

 ./start.sh
 ```

+And then follow the shell and repond whenever it needs user intervention

 #### Note

-And then follow the shell and repond whenever it needs user intervention
+I have listed many additional things that you may have no need of like kernels, or add arcolinux repos .
+Just remove parts that you no need of from the various executable files .

 # Post Install